 Challenge yourself next time you grocery shop to see how far you can stretch $21.

-Clearly we would be the shopper 2 but there is no wrong or right answer here.
+We would be shopper 2, but there is no wrong or correct answer here.

-We started to point out different products that we considered to fit the bill.
+We started to point out different products we considered fitting the bill.

-What we learned is that we have done well controlling our urge to spend more than we should on products we can afford but would eat into our overall shopping budget.
+We learned that we had done well controlling our urge to spend more than we should on products we could afford but would eat into our overall shopping budget.

-We’re human just like you and get suckered in at our weakest moments which is why I love the interaction I have with all of my readers.
+We’re human just like you and get suckered in at our weakest moments which is why I love my interaction with all of my readers.

-Right now our weakest link is our son who can somewhat distract us at the grocery store.
-Our solution, we split up.
+Our weakest link is our son, who can somewhat distract us at the grocery store.
+Our solution we split up.

-It may seem easier to leave him at home but grocery shopping is a part of life and a lesson we hope to keep teaching him as he grows.
-Catch 22, I suppose.
+It may seem easier to leave him at home, but grocery shopping is a part of life and a lesson we hope to keep teaching him as he grows.

-The important thing to remember is whether you really need it and what foods could you replace that product with to offer you more bang for your buck.
+The critical thing to remember is whether you need it and what foods you could replace that product with to offer you more bang for your buck.

 - Select pre-made and frozen products